Maggi-Chen/Inspector/README.md

-inspector-correct.py [-h] -i inspector_out/ --data pacbio-raw
+inspector-correct.py [-h] -i inspector_out/ --datatype pacbio-raw
   required arguments:
-  --inspector,-i        Inspector evaluation directory with original file names --data                Type of read used for Inspector evaluation.
+  --inspector,-i        Inspector evaluation directory with original file names --datatype            Type of read used for Inspector evaluation.
 Required for structural error correction --outpath,-o          Output directory
   --thread,-t           Number of threads --skip_structural     Do not correct structural errors.
 Local assembly will not be performed